-The people I love most are those whose medicine cabinets are full of prescriptions ranging from anti-anxiety, anti-depressants, anti-acids, blood pressure, inflammation & other pain medicines.
+The people I love most are those whose medicine cabinets are full of prescriptions ranging from anti-anxiety, anti-depressants, antacids, blood pressure, inflammation and other pain medicines.

 My stepfather is terribly arthritic, almost bed-ridden, high blood pressure, has acid-reflux, and takes insulin 4 times daily, among other things.

 My mother has suffered years of arthritis and other related ailments.
 My brother has been on anti-depressants/anxiety pills for years, eating them like candy.
 But yet, they are not alone.
 The whole world suffers from these ailments.
 These specific diseases are so simply eliminated by a good honest 30 – 60 day fast.
 I am the proof!
 Even after just 24 hours to three days, my pain subsided, physically and mentally.